GhostDragon1298425/GhostDragon1298425/README.md

 - 👋 Hi, I’m @GhostDragon1298425
 - 👀 I’m interested in ... tech as a whole.
 - 🌱 I’m currently learning ...
-Information Security.
+Responsive Web Design.
 - 💞️ I’m looking to collaborate on ... nothing at this time.
 Always looking to make friends and learn from them though.

 <!---